lipishan/openasl-35k-benchmarks/README.md

 # Large-Scale 3D Representations for Continuous American Sign Language Understanding

 This is the official Repo for "Large-Scale 3D Representations for Continuous American Sign Language Understanding".
+This sepcific codebase is for Sign Language Production.

 ## Dataset:
 Prepare the data, we uploaded the data to HuggingFace. use  ```hugginface-cli``` to download the data to under ```data-bin``` under the main folder.
 Create one, if not present.
 The folder should looks like: